The following is an excerpt from the upcoming second edition of David Harris’ book Dental Embezzlement; the Art of Theft and the Science of Control

 Clearly, there will be some embezzlers who do not fit any profile that we could develop.
-Still, many of the embezzlers whom I have encountered, particularly the “serial embezzlers” who have stolen from more than a single practice, fit the narcissistic sociopath category fairly closely.
+Still, many of the embezzlers I have encountered, particularly the “serial embezzlers” who have stolen from more than a single practice, fit the narcissistic sociopath category fairly closely.

-The Hero, Control Freak and Sugar Momma
+The Hero, Control Freak, and Sugar Momma

 Some common profiles that embezzlers fit are what we describe as the Hero, the Control Freak, and the Sugar Momma.

-The Hero looks for a practice that is really struggling.
+The Hero looks for a practice that is struggling.
 This practice is the disorganized office that has a large number of unpaid insurance claims and receivables that are out of control.
 The Hero claims that they have cleaned up bigger messes before and that they love a challenge.
 They know too well that you will be feeling so relieved at having found the perfect person to take on the herculean task of getting your office back on track that the last thing that will dawn on you is to call that last office that the Hero supposedly whipped into shape to obtain a job reference.
-While sometimes the Hero can achieve some short-term success with these problems, they have considerably oversold their experience and abilities, and their true focus is cleaning you out, not up.
+While sometimes the Hero can achieve some short-term success with these problems, they have considerably oversold their experience and abilities.
+Their true focus is cleaning you out, not up.

 I’m sure that you can conjure up a mental picture of the Control Freak.
-He or she is the person of whom the other staff are terrified.
+He or she is the person of whom the other staff members are terrified.
 He or she holds guards their duties jealously and reacts aggressively to what they perceive as an encroachment.
 This territoriality will often extend to their workspace and “their” computer, and someone else who sits at their desk or touches their computer will likely receive a dose of this person’s wrath.
 The control freak may combine their tyranny over staff with subservience to you (which one of my team labels the “teacher’s pet”).

 Why do they do this?
 You may have heard the saying that “you don’t look a gift horse in the bicuspids.”
 I’m not suggesting that Sugar Momma’s chosen ones are complicit in his or her illicit activities.
 However, if these staff members have a concern about what Sugar Momma is doing, they are far more likely to go to him or her than to you with that concern.